mcherm/TeachChildrenToSave/src/main/README.txt

 the www domain.
 Oh, and after setting it up, wait at least 5 minutes for the changes to propogate (perhaps as much as 24 hours).

+[NOTES:]

+Before deleting the teachchildrentosavedayde.org hosted zone in Route 53, I wanted to note that it had an odd record created:
+  NAME: _amazonses.teachchildrentosavedayde.org
+  TYPE: TXT
+  VALUE: "IQjgGB8EIaTYb/RcyrUDjnuUpn755v90H7GufUVFhVA="
+     (the quotes were part of it)
+  TTL: 1800 seconds